Directions to linguistics events at Maryland

 Reagan is the most expensive airport to fly to, but often the most convenient.
 It is very close to downtown D.C. – near the Pentagon in Arlington, Virginia – and has its own Metro stop.

 To get to College Park from Reagan by Metro, take the Yellow Line (direction Fort Totten) to L'Enfant Plaza.
 At L'Enfant Plaza, change to the Green Line (direction Greenbelt).
 Get off the Green Line at College Park Station.
 During the peak hours of the AM and PM commutes, this transfer is not necessary, and you can take the Yellow Line all the way to College Park.

 Taxi service to College Park from Reagan costs approximately $40.00, plus a tip.
 Super Shuttle is also an option.
 In a shared van, the price is $28, plus $10 per additional person.
 Reagan is only about 15 miles from the University.
-Throughout work hours, traffic is terrible.
+But throughout work hours, traffic is terrible.
 The ride will take at least 30 minutes, but less than one hour.

 Baltimore-Washington International Airport (BWI)

 Flights to BWI are cheaper than flights to Reagan.
-It is a hub city for the discount carrier Southwest Airlines, which generates fierce price competition.
+It is a hub city for the discount carrier Southwest Airlines, which generates some price competition.
 BWI has mostly domestic connections, but also a few direct international connections (for example, to the UK and Germany).

 College Park is about 25 miles from BWI.
 Taxi service is therefore expensive, in the area of $70.
 The Super Shuttle costs $32, plus $12 per additional person.

 Washington-Dulles International Airport (IAD)